Your success is important to us!

 The Chemistry Department offers free tutoring to UCF students taking General or Organic Chemistry courses.
 The Chemistry Tutoring Center (CTC) is staffed by Graduate Teaching Assistants (GTAs) who are available to help with CHS 1440, CHM 1032, CHM 2040, CHM 2041, CHM 2045, CHM 2046, CHM 2210 and CHM 2211.
 No appointment is needed.

 The University Writing Center is a one-stop resource to help both novice and advanced writers with any writing.
 From research papers to resumes, the writing consultants in the University Writing Center provide one-on-one consultations to improve student writing.

 The John C. Hitt Library offers a variety of services to students and faculty.
 In addition to scholarly resources (books, articles, videos, etc.), students have access to newly renovated study spaces, technology and computer rentals, and basic functions such as printing, copying, and scanning.
 Reference services, research consultations, and most instruction are now offered online; visit us in the library to use a virtual, synchronous service or use Ask Us to get help via chat, phone, text, or email.

-The library is open seven days a week fall 2020; Mon-Thu 8-6, Fri 8-5, Sat 10-6, and Sun 12-6.
+The library is open seven days a week spring 2021; Mon-Thu 8-10, Fri 8-5, Sat 10-6, and Sun 12-6.
 Our branch libraries, located in the Education Complex, at the Rosen campus, and at the downtown campus, are now open, too.
 We look forward to seeing you soon!